Improbable Bigrams Expose Vulnerabilities of Incomplete Tokens in Byte-Level Tokenizers: Incomplete Tokens and Improbable Bigrams

 \newcolumntype{P}[1]{>{\ttfamily \arraybackslash}p{#1}}

 While incomplete tokens are indistinguishable from complete tokens from the model's perspective during training, their structure can influence how they are trained in subtle ways.
 First, incomplete tokens can only occur alongside other incomplete or single-byte tokens, as the ``stray bytes'' of incomplete tokens require additional bytes to form a viable character.
 This restriction limits the range of tokens they can be associated with.
-Second, the potential characters that these stray bytes can form may have little to no semantic overlap, leading to a representation that is inherently ambiguous and heavily reliant on neighboring tokens for disambiguation.
+Second, the potential characters that stray bytes can form into may have little to no semantic overlap, leading to a representation that is inherently ambiguous and heavily reliant on neighboring tokens for disambiguation.
 We hypothesize that these factors exacerbate one another, causing incomplete tokens to become overly dependent on their context and brittle in response to unfamiliar adjacent tokens.

-To demonstrate this vulnerability, we analyze the structure of incomplete tokens, categorizing those that end with stray bytes as {\em prefixes} and those that begin with stray bytes as {\em suffixes}.
+To demonstrate this vulnerability, we create phrases that exploit incomplete tokens to cause hallucinations.
+First, we analyze the structure of incomplete tokens, categorizing those that end with stray bytes as {\em prefixes} and those that begin with stray bytes as {\em suffixes}.
 We further label prefixes and suffixes by the number of stray bytes they require to form a complete character, to find potential bigram combinations.
 We create adversarial combinations of these tokens, termed \textit{improbable bigrams}, as illustrated in Figure~\ref{fig:Bigram}.
 These bigrams exploit the dependency of two incomplete tokens to complete each other.
 We note that not all combinations are viable due to tokenization rules and merge priorities.
 Table~\ref{tab:stats} lists the number of all possible legal bigrams created from incomplete tokens across different tokenizers.
-To identify bigrams that are particularly out-of-distribution, we use the heuristic of multilinguality: if a bigram combines to form scripts from different languages, we assume it is highly unlikely to have been encountered during training.
+To identify bigrams that are particularly out-of-distribution, we use the heuristic of multilinguality.
+When a bigram forms a string, we check the Unicode script type of each character.
+If the string contains characters from different Unicode scripts, we assume it is highly unlikely to have been encountered during training.
 In our experiments, we demonstrate that \textit{improbable bigrams} are prone to hallucinations.